The Heirs of Hammerfell: Plot summary

 For many years, the houses of Hammerfell and Storn have been locked in perpetual conflict.
 Having lost his son and heir in a battle with the men of Storn, Rascard, Duke of Hammerfell, marries the much younger Erminie Leynier.

 The couple's union produces two sons, Alastair, the heir to Hammerfell, and his twin, Conn.
 When the children are about 18 months old, Storn attacks with clingfire.
 Erminie escapes with Alastair and her dog Jewel, while a servant, Markos, who is carrying Conn, is separated from her in the confusion.

 Eighteen years later, finds Erminie as Second Technician at Thendara.
 Her colleague at Thendara, Valentine Hastur, asks for Erminie's hand in marriage, but she puts him off.
 At a social event, Alastair meets his cousin, Floria Elhalyn, whom he has not seen since he was a child.
 He is introduced to King Hastur, who indicates that he will support Alastair's claim to Hammerfell, if Alastair will not pledge allegiance to Aldaran.

 In the remote mountains, Markos has raised Conn.
 He is living a Robin Hood-like existence, supporting the causes of the common folk who have been abused by Lord Storn.
 He presents himself to Valentine Hastur, who initially mistakes him for Alastair.
 Hastur arranges to reunite the family.
 Like Hastur, Conn finds little of worth about his brother.
 Alastair insists on riding to the mountains and leading a small army against Storn.

 A fire breaks out on the Storn lands, and somewhat against his will, Alastair joins the fire brigade.
 He realizes that he is attracted to Lenisa of Storn, the granddaughter of Lord Storn, despite being more or less engaged to Floria Elhalyn.
 While fighting the fire, Alastair is injured.
 Conn perceives this through the laran connection to his brother.
 A party sets out for the mountains.

 Alastair is taken to Storn Castle to recover from his burns.
 Lord Storn expresses a desire to see ended the feud between Storn and Hammerfell.
 Lord Storn tells Alastair that the land is played out, only good for pasturing sheep, but discovers that his soldiers have been burning out his tenants, rather than gently persuading them to leave.
 He explains to Conn what he has previously explained to Alastair, and suggests that the time for feuding is over.
-It's determined that Alastair will marry Lenisa of Storn, and Conn will marry Floria Elhayln.
+It is determined that Alastair will marry Lenisa of Storn, and Conn will marry Floria Elhayln.
 Erminie agrees to marry Valentine Hastur.